 I’m in love with the whole series, mainly because I’m in love with ballet too.
 When I look at Degas’s pieces, I can hear the classical music, I can hear the sound of pointe shoes on the wooden floor.
 I can easily guess what the dancers are feeling just by looking at their poses.
 For a short while I’m there – inside a magical impression.
 Why did I choose this one as a representative?
 It’s a nice memory – when I took art history in high school, this painting was on the cover of my huge notebook.
 The ballet teacher always reminded me of one of my teachers, a huge lover of jazz and dadaism.”

 Soledad Castillo Jara | Writer

-Political scientist with a strong passion for Art History.
+Political scientist with a strong passion for art history.
 Great admirer of Vermeer and Velázquez.
-Researcher and amateur painter of still lives.
+Researcher and amateur painter of still lifes.

 Zuzanna Stanska | Founder/CEO/Writer

 Art Historian, founder and CEO of DailyArtMagazine.com and DailyArt mobile app.
 But to be honest, her greatest accomplishment is being the owner of Pimpek the Cat.

 “My friends and coworkers know that recently I’ve become obsessed with Monet’s Haystacks.
 It started when I saw one painting of the series at Monet’s exhibition in the Albertina Museum in Vienna.
 It swept me off my feet.
 I’ve never seen this particular Haystacks live, but the light, its atmosphere of the end of the summer, the thick brush strokes leave me breathless.
 It is one of Monet’s paintings that when you look at it, you may not recognize what it presents, it is so abstract.
 I could look at it endlessly.
 It is absolutely understandable why in 2019 it was sold for $110.7 million and broke the record for the most expensive impressionist artwork ever sold at an auction.”